 In this study, the researchers used a gene therapy to block this chemical messenger and the mice used in this study stopped demonstrating pain.
 And, according to the study their joints improved.

 That would mean that traditional methods of treating osteoarthritis by limiting inflammation is less effective.
-That would be because the treatments fail to address this “communication of pain” that is occurring in your body.
+That would be because the treatments fail to address this “communication of pain” in your body.

 In brief, Dr. Kyrkanides and his research team concluded that pain can no longer be considered simply a symptom of arthritis.
 Rather, their findings are clear that pain causes arthritis.